 - Pour remaining enchilada sauce into a shallow bowl or pie pan.

-- Dip 4 of the tortillas in the enchilada sauce and arrange in baking pan, overlapping as needed.
+- Submerge 4 of the tortillas into the sauce in the pie pan one by one, and arrange them on the bottom of the baking pan, overlapping as needed.

 - Spread 1/3 of the cream cheese mixture over the tortillas.
 This is hard to do.
 You may want to just dollop it on and press each dollop down with a spatula.

 - Sprinkle with 1/3 of the chicken and 1/3 of the chopped onions.